wp-cli/embed-command/README.md

 		---

 	[--force-regex]
-		Turn the asterisk-type provider URLs into regex
+		Turn the asterisk-type provider URLs into regexes.

 **AVAILABLE FIELDS**